1966 24 Hours of Le Mans: Morning

 The #2 GT40 of McLaren/Amon passes the wrecked #14 GT40 of Spoerry/Sutcliffe at the Esses.

 What could have been a procession was anything but for Ford.
 At 8 am, a pit-stop for the Filipinetti Ford running 5th spilled petrol on a rear tyre.
 On his out-lap Spoerry lost traction and spun at the Esses wrecking the car.
 The Ford France and Essex cars had already retired with engine issues during the night.

 At 9am the Gurney/Grant car, which had been dicing for the lead with Miles & Hulme (against strict team orders), retired from 1st when the car blew a headgasket.
 That left Ford with only three Mk IIs left (albeit running 1-2-3) as all the GT40 Mk Is had retired as well.
 Porsches now held the next five places and the two Ferrari GTs were 9th and 10th chased by the Alpines.

-3 Ford "photo" Finish - ACO declares winner
+Three Ford "photo" finish - ACO declares winner

 At about the 6 hour mark (to the finish) it was clear that Miles / Hulme and McLaren/Amon were set to win, a "PR" plan was developed to have all three Ford cars cross the finish line together to thus commemorate the historical first Ford / USA victory at Le Mans.
-Contrary to the portrayal in the 2019 Ford vs. Ferrari film, the notion was supported by Carrol Shelby as a means to totally "beat" Ferrari.
+The notion was supported by Carrol Shelby as a means to totally "beat" Ferrari.

-Again contrary to the 2019 film, all drivers (not just Miles) were instructed to "hold station" and "ease" off to try and coordinate the 3-way finish.
-McLaren/Amon heeded the team instructions, but Miles did not, eventually passing them to take the #1 position.
-This is indicative of what was shown in the film, as there was concern Miles was not following the team's directive and as well not only racing against his own teammate, but continuing to unnecessarily push his car too far.